gmofishsauce/v6502demo/README.md

 Code in the mkmd tool can be used to identify and download the most recent version of each RDF file in the Wiki.
 These files were downloaded to [`./wiki/rdf`](wiki/rdf).
-This is done a single file at a time, using multiple invocations of the command the command
+This is done a single file at a time, using multiple invocations of the command

 ```
 mkmd -r -o wiki/rdf html_file.ext
 ```

-I used `find` to locate all the HTML documents in the base wiki and a one-line shell loop to run mkmd per file.
+I used `find` to locate all the HTML documents in the base wiki and a one-line shell loop to run `mkmd` once per file.
 I found 174 HTML files, many of which have file extensions like `.jpg` or `.png`.
 From this list I was able to download 161 RDF files.

 I build `mkmd` in the `./tools` directory like this: `go build -o mkmd`.
+The actual WM URL of each of these `.rdf` files is peculiar; the Go code knows the rule for constructing it.

 ### Rename all the files